Gifted and Talented Identification Procedures and Processes

 - Test of Creative Thinking

-- Other measures as needed
+- Other measures, including grades, as needed

 Determination of the need for services requires the preponderance of evidence at or above national norms for each measure.